tomomilove/tomomilove.github.io/index.md

 ---

 ## What's new
-- 2019 10 November: There have been a few posts on the blog since it officially closed in July.
+- 2019 November 10: There have been a few posts on the blog since it officially closed in July.
 Check them out!

 - 2018 July 20: Hello dearest Tomomi!
 There's a new [Blog](/blog) page open!
 Expect an update mostly every day for the next year!